Sandeeprds95/zoho_marks/README.md

 # zoho_marks
-A basic web scraping script that opens the ZOHO link of attendance and marks of the student.
+A basic web scraping script that opens the ZOHO link of attendance and marks of the student.<br>
-Currently working only for 3rd year CSE students of SRM University.
+Currently working only for 3rd year CSE students (2013-2017 batch) of SRM University.<br>

 <h2>LICENSE</h2>